nishanths/license/README.md

 More options and commands are described below.

-# Options
+## Options

 #### Customize name and year on the license

-By default, license uses the current year for the year on the generated license.
+By default, license uses the current year on the generated license.
 To determine the name, license uses the following algorithm:

-* First, it looks at provided command-line arguments
+* First, it looks for command-line arguments
 * If command-line args are absent, it looks at the environment variable `LICENSE_FULL_NAME`
 * Finally, it uses the name from git config and mercurial config
+* As a last resort, it falls back to an empty string

 The default ouput is suitable in most cases, but you can also explicitly specify the name and year: